-I realize there is a dichotomy between being in the sweet spot as mentioned above and getting top dollar as mentioned here.
-For sake of this post, let’s consider “top dollar” to mean you are hitting at the high end of the “sweet spot.”
-This usually happens when you are an established artist with a track record of consistent sales.
-Something you will want to strive for if you are not there yet.
+I realize there is a dichotomy between being in the sweet spot as mentioned above and getting top dollar as discussed here.
+For the sake of this post, let’s consider “top dollar” to mean you are hitting at the high end of the “sweet spot.”
+Hitting the upper end of the sweet spot usually happens when you are an established artist with a track record of consistent sales.
+It’s something you will want to strive for if you are not there yet.

-I have often suggested using the Masterpiece theory as a way to take your prices higher in a short amount of time.
-What you do is make something bigger, better and more elaborate than what is your norm.
-Then you put price it much higher because it is your “Masterpiece.”
-This changes your price range, which makes you norm prices more of a bargain, and gives you the chance to hit it big when someone has to have your masterpiece.
+I have often suggested using the Masterpiece Theory as a way to take your prices higher in a short amount of time.
+What you do is make something bigger, better, and more elaborate than what is your norm.
+Then you price it much higher because it is your “Masterpiece.”
+This activity changes your price range, which makes your regular prices more of a bargain.
+And, in turn, it gives you the chance to hit it big when someone has to have your masterpiece.

 Art is not sold in a vacuum.
 It is sold in a competitive marketplace.
 There is nearly always a comparable work to what you are making.
-Yours might be unique in its own way, but still have enough similarity from a consumer perspective to allow them to make an informed decision.
-If your potential buyers are going to judge your prices based on what they know about other art and artists, you also need to have a working knowledge of what is your competition.
+Yours might be unique in its way, but still, have enough similarity from a consumer perspective to allow them to make an informed decision.
+If your potential buyers judge your prices based on what they know about other art and artists, you need a working knowledge of your competition.

 Aim to be in the sweet spot where your art is neither the highest nor the lowest priced in the comparable prices you are checking.
-This makes you competitive with your pricing, which will give you confidence in presenting it at that rate and will help you sell more work.
+Doing this helps to make your pricing competitive.
+Knowing your pricing is competitive will give you confidence in your presentation, and sell more work.

 The Internet is the great equalizer.
-Nowadays, with smartphones and tablets in abundance, consumers can check prices, provenance and a whole lot more, instantly.
-My good friend and Xanadu Gallery owner, Jason Horejs, will tell you a common occurrence is for buyers in his gallery to start researching his art prices and artist’s reputation while still in the gallery.
+Nowadays, with smartphones and tablets in abundance, consumers can check prices, provenance, and a whole lot more, instantly.
+My friend, Jason Horejs, says buyers in his gallery to start researching his art prices and artist’s reputation while still in the gallery.

 What this means is you need to have a consistent pricing strategy and structure.
 Your integrity and reputation are at stake when you undercut yourself and your distributors.
 I have heard too many artists argue that it’s okay to cut their prices when selling to buyers directly.

 They think since they have cut the gallery 50% commission out of the deal that they should lower the price to encourage the sale.
-This is a bad idea for many reasons.
+Discounting direct sales is a bad idea for many reasons.
 First, and foremost, you are giving yourself an intentional pay cut.
 Why would you want to take money from your pocket?

 Never be so desperate you feel you have no choice but to cut rates.
-Usually, this happens when an artist feels outmatched in negotiating a fair price, or lacks basic selling and presentation skills to help him or she validates the price.
+Usually, this happens when an artist feels outmatched in negotiating a fair price, or lacks essential selling and presentation skills to help him, or she validates the cost.